alvesdm/HexagonalDDDMicroserviceCombo/README.md

   - Messaging broker with rabbitMQ and [RabbitHole](https://github.com/alvesdm/RabbitHole)
   - Bearer Token Authentication & Authorization with X509SecurityKey as IssuerSigningKey
   - Service dependencies' healthcheck(including Background worker), with [FluentCheck](https://github.com/alvesdm/FluentCheck)
+  - No Service discovery implemented since we are very enthusiatic about docker orhcestrators like Docker Swarm and Kubertenes and both provide really nice SD feature out of the box.
+Now in case you want to have it, you might wanna check out this package[FluentDicovery](https://github.com/alvesdm/FluentDicovery)

 License
 ----